-As with Adsense channels, if you’re using an ad network to generate blog revenue, you can create targeted ad zones for the very same reasons (and results) as creating custom channels with Adsense.
+If you're using an ad network to generate revenue, you can create targeted ad zones for the very same reasons (and results) as creating custom channels with Adsense.

 Choosing different types of ads for different sections based on actual revenue numbers

 Not every topic makes the same money with the same ad platform.
-You may find an affiliate banner converts like crazy in one section of your site while AdSense has an unbeatable CPM rate in another and your ad network ads kills it in another.
-Not only does targeting your sidebar widgets allow you to show more relevant ads to the user, but it also allows you to pick and choose which types of ad platforms to show in the best slots based on your actual conversions and earnings.
+You may find an affiliate banner converts like crazy in one section of your site while AdSense has an unbeatable CPM rate in another, and your ad network ads kill it in another.
+Targeting your sidebar widgets allow you to show more relevant ads to the user.
+It also allows you to pick and choose which types of ad platforms to show in the best slots based on your actual conversions and earnings.

 Registered users are different than non registered users

-I don’t use registered user accounts here on Sugarrae (basically allowing or requiring a user to be logged in to comment), but I use them on a handful of other sites.
+I don't use registered user accounts here on Sugarrae (basically allowing or requiring a user to be logged in to comment), but I use them on a handful of other sites.
 A user that has taken the time to create an account with your blog is obviously “warm” to you – and your site – and can be marketed to differently as a result of that assumption.
-Let’s say you have a newsletter subscription widget in your sidebar.
+Let's say you have a newsletter subscription widget in your sidebar.
 You might choose to create two.
-One generic sign up widget that shows to non registered or logged out users and one more specific to show to logged in users with different copy like “You’re already a member of our community, shouldn’t you be a member of our mailing list too?
-It’s FREE!”
+One generic sign up widget that shows to non-registered or logged out users and one more specific to show to logged-in users.
+The one that shows to logged-in users might use different copy like “You're already a member of our community, shouldn't you be a member of our mailing list too?
+It's FREE!”